SEC Complaints Overview

 SEC Investigations are Strictly Confidential

 SEC investigations are somewhat of a ‘black box’.
 The agency operates under a very strict confidentiality policy.
-The SEC will almost never release any public information on any case, until the point at which charges are actually filed.
+The SEC will almost never release any public information on any case, until the point charges file.

 To highlight how strict the confidentiality policy is, the SEC will rarely disclose much information to you about your own complaint.
 This can be frustrating for investors who have been the victims of serious broker misconduct